iomesh/docs/docs/deploy-iomesh-cluster/activate-license.md

 sidebar_label: Activate License
 ---

-IOMesh is installed and deployed with a trial license.
-You should update the trial license to a subscription or perpetual license, which depends on your IOMesh edition and how long you want to use it.
+IOMesh currently offers two editions: Community and Enterprise.
+They differ in the maximum number of worker nodes and level of business support provided.
+You can find more information on IOMesh official website at https://www.iomesh.com/spec.

-IOMesh currently provides Community and Enterprise editions, which are slightly different in the maximum number of worker nodes and bussiness support.
-See [the IOMesh official website](https://www.iomesh.com/spec) for details.
+IOMesh comes with a trial license when it is installed and deployed.
+However, it is recommended that you update the trial license to a subscription or perpetual license based on your edition of IOMesh and how long you plan to use it.

-If you choose Community Edition, you should update the trial license to perpetual license which can be applied for free at [the IOMesh official website](https://www.iomesh.com/license).
+- **Community**: Update the license from `Trial` to `Perpetual`.
+Apply for the perpetual license code at https://www.iomesh.com/license.

-If you choose Enterprise Edition, get the license code either for subscription or perpetual from SmartX sales and update the license as instructed below.
+- **Enterprise**: Get the license code either of a subscription or perpetual license from SmartX sales and update the license as instructed below.

 **Procedure**

-1. Save the license code in a file `license.code.txt`.
+1. Get the license code and save it in a file `license-code.txt`.

 2. Create a Kubernetes Secret.